mmeapple/Research-Guide/README.md

 # ECON371 Guide

-This is a guide for the course ECON371- Political Economy of Development.
+This is a guide on different aspects necessary to consider when writing an academic paper.